Jelmerro/Vieb/README.md

 There should be chromium/electron related files in this directory, if Vieb was started at least once.

-An example viebrc.json might look like this:
+An example viebrc.json that changes most settings could look like this:

 ```json
 {